fdemirciler/AI-invoice-processing/README.md

   (`sessionId`, `status`, `createdAt DESC`), which scales better than sorting in code.
 - Resilient workers: A stale‑lock takeover lets a healthy worker reclaim jobs stuck in `processing` if another worker crashes.
 We also send light “heartbeats” during long stages so you can observe progress.
-- Tiered OCR: synchronous Vision for short scans (≤ OCR_SYNC_MAX_PAGES) and falls back to asynchronous Vision for larger PDFs.
+- Tiered OCR: Vision-only.
+Uses synchronous Vision for short scans (≤ OCR_SYNC_MAX_PAGES) and falls back to asynchronous Vision for larger PDFs.
+- Preprocessing (Vision-only): Adaptive DOM-based cleaning and optional table summarization with safe fallbacks to reduce tokens before LLM.

 ## Local Development